 This minor would be of interest to sociology, psychology, child development and family relations, criminology, and secondary education majors who are interested in interacting or working with individuals with disabilities.
 To be accepted into the minor, a student must have a minimum 2.5 cumulative GPA.

-The minor in special education is an 18-credit program with 3 required and 15 elective credits.
+The minor in special education is an 18-credit program with three required and 15 elective credits.
 The required credits are met through enrollment in EDEX 111.

 Department course catalog